 Free flaps are implemented during breast surgery when tissue is disconnected from its blood source at the donor site in order to be transferred to the recipient, or wound, site.
 Using microsurgery the surgeon then connects the blood vessels so that the wound site can receive the new tissue.
 Dr. Goldberg may use a piece of contrast material, placing it behind the vessel to increase perception.
 Once successful anastomosis has been confirmed, the surgeon works to ensure that the blood vessels are relaxed, and are not knotted or kinked with tension.

 If you have undergone microsurgery you will be monitored in an inpatient setting immediately following surgery.
 Upon being discharged, you will receive explicit aftercare instructions on how to recover successfully.
 You may be asked to remain on bed rest for days or weeks after surgery.
 Rehabilitation may be recommend in order to promote circulation.

 Dr. Goldberg treats patients from Scarsdale, Dobbs Ferry, Yonkers and many other communities.
-For more information about Microsurgery, call our office for a complimentary consultation at 914-840-5999.
+For more information about Microsurgery, call our office for a consultation at 914-840-5999.